Summary:

 Grow through the stories that shape you!

-If you’re exploring the back story of movies why not binge on these cinematic shorts!
-Plot twists that you never see coming, the “why” in what a story is teaching you, and the art of being seen then join me on YouTube!
+If you’re exploring the backstories of movies, why not binge on these cinematic shorts!
+Plot twists that you never see coming, the “why” in what a story is teaching you, and the art of being seen—then join me on YouTube!
 I create thoughtful, cinematic lessons designed to help you see your life with more compassion, courage, and intention.